-How long does jello lemon pudding pie keep?
+How long does jello lemon pudding pie keep

 I would recommend eating this pie within 2 days.

-Can I freeze this no bake triple layer lemon pudding pie?
+Can I freeze pudding pie

 Yes, this pie can be frozen if you want more of a frozen chilled pie (think ice cream pie).
 However, I would not recommend freezing this pie and then thawing it.
 That process can change the texture of the dessert.

-Can I substitute cool whip for the whipped cream?
+Can I substitute cool whip for the whipped cream

 Yes!
 Save yourself a step and use cool whip in place of the whipped cream.
 I would suggest using two 8 oz containers of cool whip – one for layer #2 (the creamy lemon layer) and one for the topping.